Bagha Mosque: Architecture

-Description

 The masonry of Bagha Mosque is made of lime and surki (powdered brick).
 There are arches and pillars inside and outside the mosque.
 There are also innumerable terracotta handicrafts which include mango, lily flowers, herbs and thousands of other handicrafts used in the Persian carving industry.
-Besides, there is a shrine of Shahdaula and his five companions on the north side of the mosque premises.
+There is a shrine of Shahdaula and his five companions on the north side of the mosque premises.

 Nasiruddin Nasrat Shah, son of the independent Sultan of Bengal Alauddin Hussain Shah, dug a dighi (large oblong pond) in front of the mosque for public welfare.
 Adjacent to the Shahi Mosque, the lake is on 52 bighas of land.
 There are rows of coconut trees around this tank.
 Every year during the winter, the area becomes famous for the chirping of innumerable guest birds.